Orthmox/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- 11-binary_to_decimal script converts a binary number to decimal 12-combinations script prints all possible combinations of a to z except oo 13-print_float script prints a number with two decimal places
+ 11-binary_to_decimal script converts a binary number to decimal 12-combinations script prints all possible combinations of a to z except oo 13-print_float script prints a number with two decimal places 100-decimal_to_hexadecimal converts a number from base 10 to base 16 101-rot13 script encodes and decodes text using the rot13 encryption 102-odd script prints every other line from the input, starting from the first line 103-water_and_stir script adds the two numbers stored in the environment variables WATER and STIR and prints the results in base bestchol